Track failure was likely the cause of the oil train derailment in Oregon, an official with Union Pacific Railroad said Sunday.

 The railroad is focused on removing the crude oil from the damaged cars as safely and quickly as possible, Espinoza said.
 Its priority is to bring people home safe to Mosier, where 16 of 96 tank cars train derailed Friday and started a fire in four of the cars.

-- Engine of Virbhumi Express derails at Ujjain, no injuries
+- Coach of Madurai Express derails at Khandala, none hurt

 - Oregon officials concerned about safety after derailment oil trains